JACoders/OpenJK/README.md

 Our aims are to:
 * Improve the stability of the engine by fixing bugs and improving performance.
-* Provide a clean base from which new JO and JA code modifications can be made.
+* Provide a clean base from which new JO and JA code modifications can be made (for JK1, see [OpenJKDF2](https://github.com/shinyquagsire23/OpenJKDF2)).
 * Make available this engine to more operating systems.
 To date, we have ports on Linux and macOS.

 Currently, the most stable portion of this project is the Jedi Academy multiplayer code, with the single player code in a reasonable state.